What To Do If Your Car is Stolen

 Having a more modern car hugely reduces the likelihood of being a victim of car theft, due

 to the modern anti-theft features.

 What is the Impact of Car Theft on My Insurance Cost?

+If your car is stolen, does insurance cover it?
 If you are the victim of car theft, there is a likelihood that your insurance premiums will go up as a result.
 However, when you sign up for insurance and input your personal information, your insurance company will already have made a calculation based on the likelihood of your car being stolen.